 Credits are not commodities and can pass between jurisdictions electronically and therefore instantly.
-One of the more common types of fraud relating to carbon credits is the MTIC (missing trader Intra-community) set up to give the appearance of legitimate trading, allowing companies to reclaim VAT paid out on purchases of credits along the fraudulent chain.
-The value of these frauds frequently run into many millions of pounds and function in the same way as any other missing trader fraud (MTIC).
+One of the more common types of carbon credits scams is the MTIC (missing trader Intra-community), set up to give the appearance of legitimate trading, allowing companies to reclaim VAT paid out on purchases of credits along the fraudulent chain.
+The value of these carbon credits scams frequently runs into many millions of pounds and function in the same way as any other missing trader fraud (MTIC).

 In MTIC cases, the charge will usually be a conspiracy to cheat the revenue, or conspiracy to defraud.
 In other cases, various Fraud or Theft Act offences may be used.

 The FCA used to concentrate its efforts using regulatory sanctions e.g. penalties for high-pressure sales targeting vulnerable investors.
 More recently they have brought prosecutions against individuals on the basis that carbon credit trading can be another version of a boiler room fraud.

 Carbon credits have been the subject of investment scams.
 Investors are usually cold-called by salespeople promoting carbon credits, but contact can also come by email, post, word of mouth or at a seminar or exhibition.
 The opportunity to invest in a ‘green’ scheme with the promise of big returns is the lure.

 But money is often lost on the investment because it has no secondary value.
 It has been sold at such an inflated rate that is unlikely to be sold on.